Click0910/level-task/README.md

 ### seed.

-In postman or using curls or using your preffered tool, make a request to:
+In postman or using curls or using your preferred tool, make a request to:

 `POST http://localhost:5000/seed`